michael-sulyak/redux-class-decorators/README.md

     name = 'users'
     mount(data) {
         describeApp(this, this.core.req)
         return true // Must return `true`.
-Otherwise the application will not be added.
+Otherwise, the application will not be added.
     }
 }